 }

 Indeed, avoiding code repetition is one of the main purposes of inheritance.
-Therefore, it is one of the first indicators that we may have a case of inheritance.
+Therefore, it is one of the first indicators that we might have a case of inheritance.

-But, things are much more interesting.
-The real reason for using inheritance is to identify that we have a specification of the parent class (a specification is a more concrete case of a concept).
+But it gets much more interesting.
+The real reason to use inheritance is to identify that we have a specification of the parent class (a specification is a more concrete case of a concept).

-Let’s see how the syntax for inheritance between classes would look in different programming languages.
+Let’s see what the syntax would be for implementing inheritance between classes in different programming languages.

 In C#, inheritance is achieved using the : symbol.
-When inheriting one class from another, the child class acquires all the fields and methods of the parent class.
+When a class inherits from another, the child class acquires all the fields and methods of the parent class.

 // parent class